ozankocali/ozankocali/README.md

 :green_circle: I'm currently using Spring and Angular

-:purple_circle: I'm currently working as a full-stack develeoper at Somera
+:purple_circle: I'm currently working as a full-stack developer at Somera

 :orange_circle: To reach me : ozan.kocali@hotmail.com